 November 5, 2021

 We are proud to announce a historic event for our tribe.
-Locally known as both El Cementerio de los Lipanes and El Cementerio del Barrio de los Lipanes, the Lipan cemetery, a small portion of sacred burial grounds located within Presidio, TX, was donated by the City of Presidio and the County of Presidio to our Lipan Apache Tribe.
+The area locally known as both El Barrio del Cementerio de los Lipanes and El Cementerio del Barrio de los Lipanes (El Cementerio de los Lipanes en el Barrio de los Lipanes), the Lipan cemetery, a small portion of sacred burial grounds located within Presidio, TX, was donated by the City of Presidio and the County of Presidio to our Lipan Apache Tribe.
 On November 2nd, 2021, City of Presidio Mayor John Ferguson and Presidio County Judge Cinderela Guevara signed the deed over to the Tribe, confirming the donation of this sacred site to us.

 Beginning in the late 1700s, some Lipan Apache lived around Presidio in a peaceful settlement established by Spanish colonizers to end hostilities between these two groups.
 Accordingly, the burial grounds, including the portion historically known as El Cementerio de los Lipanes, became the final resting place of many of our ancestors who camped there.